Subscribe Sign Up

 Shared hosting.
 The idea here is that multiple websites share the same server, which means a lower price than other hosting options.
 It’s a great choice for first-time hosting customers.

 VPS hosting.
 VPS stands for virtual private server.
 This type of hosting is divided into virtual servers, which gives site operators greater control at the server level.
 VPS is the way to go if you need better hosting security but don’t want to invest in dedicated hosting.
+In addition to being cheaper, virtual servers are also easier to manage.
+For example, hosting providers like ScalaHosting equip theirs with control panels, letting you install WordPress on a VPS with a couple of clicks and start work on your project right away.

 Dedicated hosting.
 An entire server is at your disposal.
 No need to share it with other websites.
 Maximum control, great server performance.
 This option is good for those websites that need lots of server resources and security.